Non-Compete Agreement Template

 In the past, these agreements were mainly reserved for high-level execs with access to all the company’s juicy secrets.
 But over the years, non-competes started popping up in contracts for lower-wage workers too, which didn’t sit well with people.
 Before the FTC stepped in, up to 30% of workers might have been locked into these agreements.

-It used to be a bit of a legal patchwork—some states, like California, were tough on non-competes, while others let them slide.
+It used to be a bit of patchwork—some states, like California, were tough on non-competes, while others let them slide.
 But with the new federal ban, we’ve got a uniform rule across the country.
 It’s a whole new world for non-competes!

 The Decline of Non-Compete Agreements: What’s Happening?